 Hi, I’m Justin (aka.
-JM), and I would like to personally welcome you to Barbell Journey.
+“JM”), and I would like to personally welcome you to Barbell Journey.
 I’m the husband to a beautiful wife, father to an incredible daughter, and mentor to an amazing group of Soldiers that inspire me to be just a little bit better every day.

 I’m not a fitness guru.
 As a professional warfighter fitness is an integral part of my life’s journey.
 Other than a few exceptional moments (graduating basic combat and airborne school, or that time I ran a marathon) I feel like I struggled with fitness most of my life.
 But I know how to set a goal and I enjoy the process, the struggle, of accomplishing it (I also enjoy celebrating the accomplishment).

-Fitness is nothing more than a journey.
+Because fitness is nothing more than a journey.
 Most people are not where they want to be.
 Even people that workout everyday have goals in mind that they want to achieve.
 So don’t worry about where you are starting from, and don’t let where you are today discourage you from getting to where you want to be tomorrow.
 Everyone starts from somewhere.
 So enjoy it and have some fun.

-But isn’t the Army full of super-fit people?
+Isn’t the Army full of super-fit people?

 Yes.
 We call those guy’s Rangers and Special Forces Operators, and they are very unique and talented athletes.
 But an overwhelming majority of the Army is just regular people from all walks of life that have a desire to serve their country.
 Not everyone in the Army is blessed with the genetics of Captain America.
+And that’s okay.
 Being a Soldier is about managing your movement patterns, stress, sleep, and overall health.